 Large numbers of animals reared for food are kept in cramped or uncomfortable enclosures, given only the bare minimum they require to survive with no consideration for their well-being.
 Some never see daylight or breathe fresh air, and many are snatched from their mothers at a young age to be reared for food.

-Michael Kern, teacher of osteopathy and Craniosacral Therapy, has been a vegetarian for almost half a century and is a strong advocate of animal welfare and animal rights.
+Michael Kern, teacher of Craniosacral Therapy and former Osteopath, has been a vegetarian for almost half a century and is a strong advocate of animal welfare and animal rights.

 In factory farming animals are ‘processed’ by humans for meat and other products usually with little to no concern for their welfare and with profitability as a priority.
 Animals in factory farms are kept in the smallest possible spaces in conditions that are not only hotbeds of disease, but also create enormous distress and anguish.
 Many of the animals are beaten, shocked or otherwise harmed for any attempt to step out of line, with their ultimate slaughter the only thing to look forward to.